Gas power plant in Texas, Mexico. Approximate location 31.4731, -106.4714.

 Operated by Abeinsa Juárez N-III SA de CV.

-This other plant generates electricity for the grid.
+This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
 It sits in a cold semi-arid steppe climate (Köppen BSk) — Northern Hemisphere, latitude 31.5°N — which shapes how much energy it can produce and how its output varies through the year.

 Monthly mean temperature